1 August 2024

 Anyone with a disability or health condition will know only too well the fear that the following question on an application form causes:

-Reason #1: You can request the adjustments or support you need
+Reason #1: You can request the adjustments/support you need

-The main reason for telling an employer that you have a disability is to get the adjustments and / or support that you require during the recruitment process.
-Getting this support will enable you to demonstrate your full potential and your suitability for the role.
+The main reason for telling an employer that you have a disability is to obtain the adjustments and/or support that you require during the recruitment process.
+Obtaining this support will enable you to demonstrate your full potential and your suitability for the role.
+Without it, you may be rejected for a role that you are more than capable of doing.

 Reason #2: You can discuss your disability positively with an employer